-- An action key performs an assigned function. - The icon on each action key illustrates the function for that key. - To use an action key, press and hold the key.
+- An action key performs an assigned function. - The icon on each action key illustrates the function for that key.

-lcon Description Decreases the screen brightness incrementally as long as you hold down the key.
+lcon Description ?
+Opens the Get started app.
+Decreases the screen brightness incrementally as long as you hold down the key.
 Increases the screen brightness incrementally as long as you hold down the key.
-101 Switches the screen image between display devices connected to the system.
-For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-21 On select products, turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD.
-4- Decreases speaker volume incrementally while you hold down the key.
+Switches the screen image between display devices connected to the system.
+For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor. ٠ On select products, turns the keyboard backlight off or on.
+NOTE: To conserve battery power, turn off this feature. √ ⊗ Mutes or restores speaker sound.
+4 - Decreases speaker volume incrementally while you hold down the key.
 4 + Increases speaker volume incrementally while you hold down the key.
-4 ⊗ Mutes or restores speaker sound.
-Turns the airplane mode and wireless feature on or off.
-7 NOTE: The airplane mode key is also referred to as the wireless button.
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. + Turns the airplane mode and wireless feature on or off.
+NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.